fangq/mcxcl/README.md

 button (blue check-mark icon), and then click on "Run" (the button to the right of validate).
 This will launch an MCXCL simulation.
-The output window will show again, and you can see the messages printed from the simulation, similar to the output below
+The output window will show again, and you can see the messages printed from the simulation, similar to the output below:

 <pre>"-- Command: --"
 mcxcl --session "preptest"  --input "/drives/taote1/users/fangq/Download/MCXStudio/Output/mcxclsessions/preptest/preptest.json" --root "/drives/taote1/users/fangq/Download/MCXStudio/Output/mcxclsessions/preptest" --outputformat mc2 --gpu 10 --autopilot 1 --photon 10000000 --normalize 1 --save2pt 1 --reflect 1 --savedet 1 --unitinmm 1.00 --saveseed 0 --seed "1648335518" --compileropt "-D USE_ATOMIC" --array 0 --dumpmask 0 --repeat 1  --maxdetphoton 10000000